insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Most home insurance companies have rules about how long a home can be vacant or unoccupied before the policy is canceled.
-Typically, homeowners insurance coverage will cancel your policy if a home is left unoccupied for 30 or more consecutive days.
+Most home insurance companies have rules about how long a home can be vacant before the policy will be canceled.
+In many cases, it’s 30 days.

 How long can you leave your house unoccupied for insurance?